sigasi/sigasi_insights/content/manual/linting.md

 in the design.

-In addition to code linting, Sigasi Studio can also check that file headers and symbol names (entities, signals, varibles...) follow certain patterns.
+In addition to code linting, Sigasi Studio can also check that file headers and symbol names (entities, signals, variables...) follow certain patterns.
 This is discussed under [naming conventions](#naming-conventions).

 ## Marker Icons